ActualGeniusIntellectual/logseq-store/pages/Productivity Tools.md

 - **Introduction**
 	- I am cheap and don't want to pay for software.
-As a life-long (cyber-)pirate
+As a life-long (cyber-)pirate, I refuse to pay for bytes.
+	-